 The debt avalanche gives you a framework for repaying your student loans in the right order.
 Now, boost that power by increasing your payments.

-You know you need to make at least the minimum payment on all your student loans.
+You know you need to make at least the minimum payment on all of your student loans.
 And with the debt avalanche, you need to throw as much as you’ve got toward the loan you’re actively working to repay.

-Again, using our examples above, let’s say you have three student loans with balances.
+Using the example above, let’s say you have three student loans with balances.
 You make a payment of $50 on both Student Loans #1 and #3, and $150 on Student Loan #2.
 You now have a grand total of $250 going towards student loans per month.

 If you feel like you currently have an extra $100 per month in your budget to put toward student loans, add that to the $150 you use to pay down Student Loan #2.
 And if you get a bonus at work, a tax refund or another big chunk of cash that you can spare, use that to make an occasional lump sum payment, which can make a big dent in your student loan debt.

 Step 4: Explore ways to increase your income